 Of course not every landmark comes in chocolate but you can often find a miniature souvenir.
 It can be quite fun to juxtapose a miniature in front of the real thing, playing with perspective to create illusions of grandeur.
 Snowglobes are one of our favourite souvenirs to play with.
 It’s a particular challenge to try and capture a shot with everything in just the right position and the snow falling.
 Although perhaps not the best way to spend an afternoon if you’re only on a day trip.

 4 Find some action to add interest

-Most landmarks don’t do much.
+Most landmarks and monument don’t do much.
 They just stand there looking pretty.
 A bit of action can add interest to an otherwise potentially boring shot.
 It doesn’t have to be staged or complicated.
 Think of catching a bird passing in the sky, the blur of some passing traffic, or the reactions of someone looking on.
 These things adds a little bit of story to your shot; there’s something happening now.
 If you like photo challenges you can combine this tip with the one above (capturing a landmark in miniature).
 See if you can spot someone taking a picture of the landmark on their phone.
 Then see if you can get close enough to take a picture of them taking a picture with the landmark showing in miniature on their phone screen and the landmark behind.
 If that’s not challenge enough for you, see if you can gatecrash a wedding and try and do the same.

 5 Shoot at sunrise or sunset